 The disturbance is not due to the direct physiological effects of a substance

 Having OCD is painful and can be debilitating.
 Evidence-based treatment methods for OCD are widely available and can help sufferers better cope with their condition.
 If you are suffering with OCD and have been using substances to cope, please seek professional help.
 We offer recovery services here at Heather R. Hayes & Associates, so you don’t have to suffer alone or in silence.
-As with any progressive condition, early intervention and treatment are the best solutions.
+As with any progressive condition, Trauma-Informed Responsive Intervention™ and treatment are the best solutions.

 If you believe that OCD has been affecting your life or the life of a loved one, seek professional help if you haven’t already done so.
 The distress caused by OCD can have serious consequences for your overall well-being, so any help and guidance you can find is going to be useful.